Honey Mahogany: Other ventures

 In 2011, Mahogany was voted Best Drag Queen by readers of San Francisco Weekly.
 In 2013 and 2014, Mahogany emceed Topsy Turvy: A Queer Circus Extravaganza, which has been described as a "geographically and culturally diverse cast of queer, trans*, and gender-variant circus performers us[ing] their bodies to tell unique stories that subvert traditional ideals of beauty, sexuality, and power."
 In 2014, Mahogany hosted San Francisco's annual Castro Street Fair.

 In 2016, Mahogany became co-owner of The Stud bar.
 The previous owner announced that he was putting the business up for sale after the landlord made a substantial rent increase.
-Mahogany and 17 other long-time patrons of the bar joined forces to turn the bar into a cooperative, making The Stud one of the world's few cooperatively-owned nightclubs.
+Mahogany and 17 other long-time patrons of the bar joined forces to turn the bar into a cooperative, making The Stud one of the world's few cooperatively owned nightclubs.

 For five years starting in December 2012, Mahogany headlined and emceed Mahogany Mondays, a drag and cabaret show held at Midnight Sun in The Castro.
 In 2017, Mahogany began hosting Black Fridays, a variety show featuring African American DJ's & talent held at San Francisco's oldest LGBT bar, The Stud.
 As of June 2017, Mahogany and her close friend Sister Roma have become the regular hosts for the Main Stage of San Francisco Pride.

 Mahogany also co-founded The Transgender District in San Francisco with Janetta Johnson and Aria Sa'id.
 Mahogany served as the district's first director.
 In 2018, Mahogany became the first trans person to serve as co-president of the Harvey Milk LGBT Democratic Club.

 In June 2019, to mark the 50th anniversary of the Stonewall Riots, sparking the start of the modern LGBTQ rights movement, Queerty named her one of the Pride50 “trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".

+In May 2024, Mahogany was appointed the new director of the San Francisco Office of Transgender Initiatives by Mayor London Breed.